Report on the Social Value Gathering 2018,

 - the choice of financial investment products available through pensions, ISAs and other tools bamboozles most private retail investors.
-There is no easy way of gauging the impacts of investments on society or the environment.
-This means there is a huge missed opportunity to use customer choice of investments as a force for good.
+There is no easy way for the layman (or even industry specialists) to gauge the impacts of investments on society or the environment.
+This is a huge missed opportunity to use customer choice of investments as a force for good.
 A common measurement and reporting framework would help in this regard, perhaps alongside appropriate regulation.

 24 September 2018